BrandonTang89/bdd_engine/README.md

     - `token.h` contains the token types and scanner interface
 - A recursive descent parser
     - `parser.h` contains the parser interface
+      - The parser has a custom parser exception class for handling errors
+      - A call to the `parse` function returns an `expected` object that either has the parsed ASTs or a list of parse errors.
     - `ast.h` contains the abstract syntax tree (AST) node types
 - A tree-walk interpreter
     - `walker.h` contains the interface for the interpreter, including the run-time BDD graph